JensRantil/jensrantil.github.io/content/posts/2026-02-20_ai-is-nothing-new.md

 [ai-history]: https://en.wikipedia.org/wiki/History_of_artificial_intelligence

 So, what is AI anyway?
-Artificial intelligence (AI) is a field of computer science focused on creating systems that can perform tasks requiring **human-like** intelligence, such as learning, reasoning, perception, and decision-making.
+Artificial intelligence (AI) is a field of computer science focused on creating systems that can perform tasks requiring **_human-like_ intelligence**, such as learning, reasoning, perception, and decision-making.

 Before today's AI frenzy, I would call AI features "smart" or "data-driven".
 It was all AI, just with a different name.
 Heck, possibly even a better and more inclusive name.